keithort/VerticalLatency/data/portfolio/3/index.md

   - Photoshop
   - Responsive web design
   - Google Web Fonts
-thumbnail: './3.png'
+featuredImage: 3.png
-abstract: We were asked to modernize the site in anticipation of the new 2012 season.
+description: We were asked to modernize the site in anticipation of the new 2012 season.
 employer: Bonnier
 ---